Homestyle Refried Beans

 Can I make refried beans ahead of time?

-Yes, you can make refried beans ahead of time, and making large batches can be a great way to meal prep and save time, as long as you store them properly and reheat them slowly over low heat.
+Yes, you can make refried beans ahead of time, and making large batches can be a great way to meal prep and save time, as long as you store and reheat them properly.

 Are refried beans a traditional Mexican dish?